Globe staff photos of the month, December 2017 - The Boston Globe

 35

 Bruins goalie Tuukka Rask caught a spray of snow from the skates of Coyotes forward Brendan Perlini during Boston’s 6-1 win over Phoenix on Dec.
 7 at TD Garden.
-(John Tlumacki)
+(John Tlumacki/Globe Staff)

 36